0xPolygonMiden/miden-vm/prover/README.md

 let (outputs, proof) = prove(
     &program,
-    StackInputs::default(),       // we won't provide any stack inputs DefaultHost::default(), // we won't provide any advice values &ProvingOptions::default(),     // we'll be using default options )
+    StackInputs::default(),       // we won't provide any stack inputs DefaultHost::default(),       // we'll be using a default host &ProvingOptions::default(),   // we'll be using default options )
 .unwrap();